Should Pounamu Be Sold? Traditions, Tikanga, and Modern Trade

 What About the Belief That Pounamu Should Only Be Gifted?

-You may have heard the saying that pounamu should only be given as a gift, never bought.
-This is a tikanga (custom) followed by some whānau and communities, and it is a beautiful way of ensuring the stone carries the intention of aroha (love) and connection.
+Many people have heard the idea that pounamu should only be gifted and never bought.
+This is a tikanga that some whānau and communities follow, and it is a beautiful practice that places intention and connection at the centre.

 Why Selling Pounamu Supports the Survival of the Art

-If every pounamu carving had to be gifted without any exchange, most carvers simply could not sustain their practice.
-Tools, workshop space, safety gear, and the stone itself are expensive.
+If every pounamu carving had to be gifted without any exchange, most carvers would not be able to continue.
+Tools, equipment, workshop space and the stone itself are all costly.
+Traditional reciprocal support is much harder to maintain in modern life.